Economics Online Tutor

 Holding all other factors constant is at least partially realistic in the short

 run.
-Profits increase with a higher price level in the short run because input
+Profits increase with a higher price level in the short run because

-raise their prices.
+before suppliers raise their prices.

 In the long run, however, input prices have time to adjust to changes in the price level.
 Real profits